 2) Buckle all the buckles – usually there is only one, below the zipper at your waist.

 4) Pull the 2-6 straps on the sides, alternating sides until the PFD fits your torso snugly but comfortably.

 5) Tighten down on the shoulder straps.
 There should be no gap between your shoulders and the straps or the PFD will ride up on your face in the water.

 6) Bend and stretch a bit to make sure you can move enough to paddle while still keeping the PFD snug around the torso.

 Other things – the best PFD is the one you will wear.
 Make sure you are comfortable wearing your PFD while paddling.
 Test it out in shallow water or a swimming pool to make sure you know how to adjust it properly – in and out of the water.
-If you use a back band or low seat back, there are PFD models with thinner foam or mesh on the lower back that you might find more comfortable while paddling.
+If you use a back band or high seat back, there are PFD models with thinner foam or mesh on the lower back that you might find more comfortable while paddling.
 Try to get a PFD with at least one pocket to carry extra safety items that you’ll want with you in an emergency or if the boat floats away leaving you stranded.
-Knife, whistle, flare, light, VHF radio, etc. There are now PFDs available specifically designed for a woman’s figure which may fit you better.
+Knife, whistle, flare, light, VHF radio, etc. There are now PFDs available specifically designed for a woman’s figure which may fit women (and smaller men) better.

-Inflatable PFD – If you decide to go with an inflatable PFD note that in order to satisfy Coast Guard regulations (and the regs of most states) it must be worn at all times and the CO2 cartridge must be showing GREEN.
+Inflatable PFD – If you decide to go with an inflatable PFD note that in order to satisfy U.S. Coast Guard regulations (and the regs of most states) it must be worn at all times and the CO2 cartridge must be showing GREEN.
 Also, make sure you get one that allows for manual inflation.
 The automatic type (as in they inflate automatically when submerged in water) may inflate while you are still in the boat or when you don’t want the extra support during re-entry.
 Look for the kind with both CO2 cartridge inflation AND a mouth tube to blow it up.